The Beginners’ Guide To Setting Up A Fully Remote Business

 4. Educate employees on remote working best practices

-Remote working environments are completely different than office spaces and so staff needs to have a different approach towards this setup.
+Remote working environments are completely different than office spaces and so staff need to have a different approach towards this setup.
 It’s important that you educate each other on how to work efficiently from home and what kinds of actions to put in place to both maximize productivity and ensure that work and personal life are balanced.

 Respect the working hours of your teammates and avoid after hour messages.
 Even if you work flexible hours at your company, when somebody is offline, it should be respected.